 Tax residency rules Q&A’s with Blevins Franks

-The French Property Exhibition at London Olympia opens on the 15-16 September and promises to be an informative day out for any potential French home-buyer.
+The French Property Exhibition at Wetherby Racecourse opens on 18 May and promises to be an informative day out for any potential French home-buyer.
 Rob Kay, senior partner of our sponsors Blevins Franks provides the answers to your queries.

 Tax residency rules: